Why income is important now

 Rising interest rate environment

-While the base rate has been stuck at 0.5% for over five years, economists agree that there’s only one way it can go from here.
+The base rate has been stuck at 0.25% since August 2016.
+Economists agree that there’s only one way it can go from here.
 When the Bank of England finally starts increasing interest rates, any rise is expected to be gradual rather than sharp increases.
 Savers are unlikely to rush back to cash because it will take time for returns from cash to become attractive again.

 Rule changes surrounding pensions